 Unused medicines in their original unopened packages can often be returned to the supplier you bought it from.
 This is win-win.
 You don’t have to dispose of the drugs as waste and someone else who needs the medicine can use it.

 Used transdermal patches.
 An increasingly popular way to administer medication is through a patch that sticks on the body and releases the drug through the skin.
 To maintain a more-or-less constant flowrate, the patch starts with substantially more medicine than it will ultimately deliver.
 A transdermal patch may contain 20 times the quantity of active ingredient the patient will get.
 After the patient removes the patch for good, it still has over 90 percent of the drug it started with.

 Pharmaceuticals encompass a huge range of chemical compounds and they have all sorts of different effects on humans, animals, and plants.
 You need to be careful with all of them.
 Even aspirin should not be flushed down the toilet.
 Some medicines, such as those used to treat cancer, are outright dangerous (genotoxic or cytotoxic) and healthcare workers have to be protected from exposure.

 Pharmaceutical wastes can be hazardous the same way many chemicals are.
 They can be easily ignitable, corrosive, or highly reactive.
-Additionally, pharmaceutical wastes can be irritants and/or carcinogenic/genotoxic.
+Additionally, pharmaceutical wastes can be irritants to body tissues.